 Things are going well, with the CableJive dockStubz+ Charge Converter and 30-pin Pass Through Adapter for iPhone, iPod, and iPad working fine.
 Even with the GPS running for long drives, my iPhone 6 Plus is still charging up.

-The stickiness of the 4.1mm bumpers mentioned above is good, but in the heat of summer, they do tend to slide down the surface of the ProClip a bit.
-I suspect a simple dab of cyanoacrylate (crazy) glue could prevent all such migration.
+The stickiness of the 4.1mm bumpers mentioned above is good, but in the heat of summer, they do tend to slide down the surface of the ProClip about 1/8" / 3 mm.
+I suspect a simple dab of cyanoacrylate (crazy) glue could permanently prevent all such migration, which I plan to try, and will let you know how it goes.